brankodjukic/DNS-TLS-proxy/README.md

 It can be used from the terminal as script or a Docker container.

 # Security concerns
+In addition, DNS continues to be a target for DDoS attacks.
+When DNS goes down, applications will fail to function properly, affecting subscriber experience.
+It is now more critical than ever for operators to enable dynamic service delivery infrastructure for managing and securing the impending flood of DNS traffic.
+That's why is important to secure it.
+I thnik services like this are more secure.
+We know who is behind it and what exactly is their purpose.
+To integrate such service and test it properly in would definity use tools such as Ansible, Docker, Kubernetes and Jenkins.
 # Testing
 For testing we can use Wireshark, netcat, dig, curl and so on.